 In February 2007, the FASB issued SFAS 159, The Fair Value Option for Financial Assets and Financial Liabilities, which permits entities to measure many financial instruments and certain other items at fair value.
 The objective of the statement is to improve financial reporting by allowing entities to mitigate volatility in reported earnings caused by measuring related assets and liabilities differently without applying complex hedge accounting provisions.
 The fair value option provided by this statement may be applied on an instrument by instrument basis, is irrevocable and may be applied only to entire instruments and not portions of instruments.
 This statement is effective for us beginning in 2008.
-We are in the process of evaluating the impact, if any, the adoption of SFAS 159 will have on our results of operations and financial position.

 In June 2007, the FASB issued EITF 06-11, Tax Benefits from Dividends on Nonvested Stock and Option Awards, which applies to share-based payment arrangements in which the employee received dividends on the award during the vesting period.
 If ratified, this statement will be effective for fiscal years beginning after December 15, 2007.
-We are in the process of evaluating the impact, if any, the adoption of EITF 06-11 will have on our results of operations and financial position.
+We are in the process of evaluating the impact, if any, the adoption of EITF 07-1 will have on our results of operations and financial position.